 2 Cardboard Cake Circles (Ideally the same size as your cake but no less than 1” smaller and definitely not larger)

 Large Shallow Tray

-Approx 1kg Rainbow Sprinkles (I recommend this amount!
+Approx 800g Rainbow Sprinkles (This is only a recommendation.
 Leftovers can be stored for future use)

 Small Rice Bowl (or similar)